vi-lcandido/projeto-estatico-final-oidevs/README.md

 ## :white_check_mark: Features
 - [x] About the company and the team
 - [x] Contact Us
-- [x] ThThe projects and services offred by the company
+- [x] The projects and services offered by the company
 - [x] Client Access

 ---